About the project

 The FAIRplus project aims to address these issues by developing guidelines and tools to make data FAIR:

 The increased FAIRness of data will lead to a wider sharing of knowledge, greater opportunities for innovation, and more insights that benefit society.
+See our KPI Dashboard to track our progress in FAIRification datasets from IMI projects and disseminating best practices in FAIR data management.

 See How the project is organised for a more detailed overview.